MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 ### ExpressRoute

 Defender for Cloud Apps is deployed in Azure and fully integrated with [ExpressRoute](/azure/expressroute/expressroute-introduction).
 All interactions with the Defender for Cloud Apps apps and traffic sent to Defender for Cloud Apps, including upload of discovery logs, is routed via ExpressRoute for improved latency, performance, and security.
-There are no configuration steps required from the customer side.
-For more information about  Public Peering, see [ExpressRoute circuits and routing domains](/azure/expressroute/expressroute-circuit-peerings).
+For more information about  Microsoft Peering, see [ExpressRoute circuits and routing domains](/azure/expressroute/expressroute-circuit-peerings).

 ## Disable app connectors